How many comets were discovered by Jean-Louis Pons?

 • independent but not named discoveries

-The first table below shows the genuine discoveries while the second shows the independent and unconfirmed, which are not credited.
+The first table below shows the genuine discoveries while the second table shows the independent and unconfirmed discoveries, which are not credited.

 Based on the tables below we can state:

-• Pons has made 32 genuine credited comet discoveries of 31 individual comets because 1 was a rediscovery.
+• Pons has made 32 genuine credited comet discoveries of 31 individual comets because one was a rediscovery.

-• Of these, 4 comets (including the rediscovery) were later named after other individuals.
+• Of these, 4 comets (including the rediscovery, no. 19) were later named after other individuals.

 • This makes him involved with at least 39 comet discoveries.